mduvall/grande.js/README.md

 3. Bind the events on the `document` with `grande.init()`
 4. You are set!

+### Included files

+There are two CSS files that come with the included demo:

+- `editor.css`: this file provides the style for the `contenteditable` elements on the page
+- `menu.css`: this file provides the toolbar styling to appear as it does below

 ## Options to grande.bind

 The `bind` function currently accepts two parameters: bindableNodes and an options list.